IzKuipers/Svelte-Import-Grapher/README.md

 ### Prerequisites

-- A Linux system (sorry Windows/Mac users)
+- A Linux system (sorry Mac users)
 - NodeJS 18+
 - Access to the Git repository you want to graph (use VSCode's integrated terminal if unsure)
 - Svelte and ONLY Typescript in your project.